mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 Now the output looks like a noisy output of a sensor.

-Once you have data to train your model with it is a standard practice to split the data into several sections, namely, Train, Validation, and Test.
+Once you have data to train your model, it is a standard practice to split the data into several sections, namely, Train, Validation, and Test.

 _**Train data**_ is used during model training.
 But how would model know how is it doing?
 That is where _**Validation data**_ is useful.
 It will tune its own parameter to generate a model and then check against validation data, data that the model hasn't seen during training.
 So, the model itself is checking its own accuracy using unseen (validation) data.

+{: .box-note}
+**Note:**
 You might come across a situation where you will see that the training results are better than validation results.
 In that case, it means the model memorizes the training data too well (known as overfitting) and didn't  _**generalize**_ the relationship between input and output well (we will discuss this more later).

 You will mostly go back and forth to tune the algorithm's parameter until the validation is the same or better than the training metrics.
 Once you are satisfied, finally you test it using _**Test data**_, just to make sure that during the back and forth you didn't accidentally overfit the validation data too.